How to Become a Carroll College Club

 Putting your Constitution to use

 Remember the reasons for having a Constitution and Bylaws.
 They articulate the purpose of your organization and spell out the procedures to be followed for its orderly function.
-Constitutions usually require a 2/3 vote of the membership for adoption.
+Constitution usually requires a 2/3 vote of the membership for adoption.
 Bylaws only require a simple majority for passage.
-Once you have developed your Constitution and Bylaws review them often.
-The needs of your group will change over time and it is important that the Constitution and Bylaws are kept up to date to reflect the current state of affairs.
+Once you have developed your Constitution and Bylaws, review them often.
+The needs of your group will change over time, and it is important that the Constitution and Bylaws are kept up to date to reflect the current state of affairs.

 Make sure every new member of the organization has a copy of the constitution and bylaws.
 This will help to unify your members by informing them about the opportunities that exist for participation and the procedures they should follow to be an active, contributing member.
 A thorough study of the Constitution and Bylaws should be part of officer training and transition.